ESanchezLozano/ESanchezLozano.github.io/_pages/about.md

 News
 ======

-(March 2019) - In March, 2019, I will be leaving my position at the University of Nottingham.
+(March 2019) - In March, 2019, I will join the Samsung AI Center in Cambridge, and thus I will be leaving my position at the University of Nottingham.

 (November 2018) - A new pre-print is available [here](https://esanchezlozano.github.io/files/1811.03492.pdf) : This paper presents a new loss to overcome the limitations of a self-consistency loss in GAN-based face synthesis